-In Texas, for instance, the Legislature this year passed a law that gives landlords liability protection from negligence suits for renting to known convicts who then commit crimes in their apartments.
+In Texas, for instance, the legislature this year passed a law that gives landlords liability protection from negligence suits for knowingly renting to convicts who commit crimes in their apartments.

 Texas Rep. Thompson said the law gives landlords peace of mind while helping ease discrimination on anyone who has returned from prison, whether they were recently released or they are looking for housing years later.

 ‘Too Late’ for Jordyn